nwrkbiz/compilermix/README.md

 Proof of Concept Compiler Independent Interface (CII)
 =====================================================

+This shows how it is somehow possible to mix compilers.

-foo -> Class compiled with our "main compiler" main.cpp -> Program Entry Point using our "main compiler" foo_cii -> Compiler Independent Interface for class foo.
+* foo -> Class compiled with our "main compiler"
+* main.cpp -> Program Entry Point using our "main compiler"
+* foo_cii -> Compiler Independent Interface for class foo.
 Compiled with our "main compiler"

-foo_manip -> Shared Library compiled with "foreign compiler" and thus also needs compiler idependent functions (can be seen as entry point/wrapper to libraries developed with foreign compilers).
+* foo_manip -> Shared Library compiled with "foreign compiler" and thus also needs compiler idependent functions (can be seen as entry point/wrapper to libraries developed with foreign compilers).
 Uses foo_cii to handle Objects of class foo compiled with "main compiler".

 Use test_foo.sh in the root directory to rebuild project and run the test executable.
 G++ and CLANG need to be installed on the system.